zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.Core.md

 This documents details the **ZeroClipboard.Core** API, including various types of properties, methods, and events. **ZeroClipboard.Core** is primarily intended for use in wrapping ZeroClipboard in 3rd party plugins, e.g. [jquery.zeroclipboard](https://github.com/zeroclipboard/jquery.zeroclipboard).

+Any entry that does not include an annotation similar to "Added in `v2.x.y`" should be assumed to have been available since `v2.0.0`.

 ## Static